Surgical Procedures: Adrenalectomy for Cancer of the Adrenal Gland

 How can I care for myself?

-- A simple exercise to do on your own: While sitting (if allowed), close your eyes and take 5-10 slow deep breaths.
+- Example of a relaxation exercise: While sitting, close your eyes and take 5-10 slow deep breaths.
 Relax your muscles.
 Slowly roll your head and shoulders.